isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * *bit*: the basic unit of information in a computer.
 A bit can have the value 0 or the value 1.
 * *bug*: an error in a program.
 * *byte*: the basic unit of addressing in most computers.
 Typically, a byte holds 8 bits.
-* *class*: a user-defined type that may contain data members, function members, and member types.
+* *class*: a user-defined type that can contain data members, function members, and member types.
 * *code*: a program or a part of a program; ambiguously used for both source code and object code.
 * *compiler*: a program that turns source code into object code.
 * *complexity*: a hard-to-precisely-define notion or measure of the difficulty of constructing a solution to a problem or of the solution itself.